 This is the canonical configuration document for Spooky.
-It should answer four questions for every setting:
+It should answer these questions for every major configuration area:

 Use Configuration Defaults for the exhaustive default inventory and Configuration Examples for complete deployment patterns.
 Use this page when you need exact schema and semantics.